MarkMeltzer/WebGL_GameEngine/README.md

 # WebGL Game engine
 A small WebGL based game engine using vanilla javascript and the glMatrix library for vector and matrix math.

 This project is a small hobby project for educational purposes.
-It is also my first time writing anything more thana couple of lines of javascript, so excuse the less than optimal code :)
+It is also my first time writing anything more than a couple of lines of javascript, so excuse the less than optimal code :)

 # Features
  - Directional shadow mapping